-- 1. Your license is in serious jeopardy, and we're not just talking about your driver's license.
+- Your license is in serious jeopardy, and we're not just talking about your driver's license.

-- 3. The vast majority of Board of Registered Nursing (BRN) and Arizona State Board of Nursing (ASBN) accusations call for revocation or suspension of RN Licenses are for DUI arrests.
+- Most BRN, AZBN, and BON accusations that call for revocation or suspension of RN Licenses are for DUI arrests.

-- 4. You do not have to be convicted of the DUI for the Board of Registered Nursing (BRN) Arizona State Board of Nursing (ASBN) to file the accusation.
+- You do not have to be convicted of the DUI for the BRN, AZBN, or BON to file the accusation.

-- 5. Even a DUI reduced to a wet and reckless is cause for discipline with the Board of Registered Nursing (BRN) and the Arizona State Board of Nursing (ASBN).
+- Even a DUI reduced to a wet and reckless is cause for discipline with the BRN, AZBN, and BON.

 Not just any attorney will do.
 Attorneys are specialists.
-Just like in medicine, they specialize in a very specific type of practice and expert Registered Nurse License Defense Attorneys are hard to come by.
-We know the Board of Registered Nursing (BRN) and Arizona State Board of Nursing (ASBN) deadlines.
+Just like in medicine, they specialize in a specific type of practice.
+Expert Registered Nurse License Defense Attorneys are hard to come by.
+We know the California Board of Registered Nursing (BRN), the Arizona State Board of Nursing (AZBN), and the Texas Board of Nursing (BON) deadlines.
 We know the Nurse Practice Act.
-We know the Board of Registered Nursing (BRN) and ASBN and we know the Deputy Attorney Generals assigned to your case.
+We know the BRN, AZBN, and BON, and we know the Deputy Attorney Generals assigned to your case.
 RN Guardian and its panel attorneys are nationally recognized for nurse licensing issues.

 RN Guardian can provide both a DUI attorney and an RN License defense attorney.
 Our DUI defense attorneys have over 25 years of experience and only represent professionals with a career to lose.
-We know what it takes to make sure that saving your driver's license doesn't jeopardize your nursing license.
+We know what it takes to ensure that saving your driver's license doesn't jeopardize your nursing license.

-Our RN License defense attorneys have flat fee agreements which are less than 1/3 of what other firms charge to represent RN's with DUIs.
-If you had to choose between the DUI attorney and the RN license attorney, the choice should be obvious.
+Our RN License defense attorneys have flat fee agreements, which are less than 1/3 of what other firms charge to represent RNs with DUIs.
+If you had to choose between the DUI attorney and the RN License attorney, the choice should be obvious.
 One lawyer has a 25% chance of saving your driver's license for a year; the other attorney has a 98% chance of saving your entire career.